Children’s Occupational Therapy Services

 Conditions We Support

-Family-centered Care
+Family-centred Care

 We believe that families are the most important part of a child's therapy team.
 Our occupational therapists work closely with parents, caregivers, and other professionals to ensure that therapy goals align with your family's priorities and daily routines.